 Many small business owners outsource their accounting to a bookkeeper or chartered accountant.
 While that can save you a lot of time, you still need access to tools that let you see how your finances are doing month-to-month.

-You might also evaluate accounting software that automates this process and can help you visualise the money coming in versus your monthly outgoing payments.
+You might also evaluate accounting software that automates this process and can help you visualize the money coming in versus your monthly outgoing payments.

 12. Outsource essential functions early on